 9 tips to hitchhike safely

 There are ethical issues you need to observe that will grant you a successful trip.
-Remember that you are exposing yourself to strangers and want everything to go as smoothly as you expect.
+Remember that you expose yourself to strangers and want everything to go as smoothly as expected.
 Here are some of these tips to hitchhike safely.

 Be Neat and Presentable